slapd−meta — metadirectory backend to slapd

 continuing the operation, trying to return as much data

 as possible.
-If the value is set to stop
+If the value is set to stop, the search is

 terminated as soon as an error is returned by one